jaakkotuosa/jaakkotuosa.github.io/ainamoinen/post.md

 that keras-js did not expect.
 One probably could export the keras model somehow smartes, but I resorted to removing offending postfix from json with sed.

+State initialization was tricky.
+Keras does not export state, and what would be good state anyway?
+With state initialized to zero the output was a mess for 20 or so first characters, after which model started producing sensible output.

+Interestingly, feeding valid seed text does not help.
+Only feeding the garbled output back in, the output becomes sensible.
+This makes sense as this is how network has learned to bootstrap it's state during training.
+For this stateful model initial wrong results are not that serious as it affects only the beginning, some 0.0001% of predictions.
+This generates two hypotheses for later use:
+Hypothesis 1: For stateless model, that has to init the state for every patch, the learning would probably drive the bootstrap happening faster.
+Hypothesis 2: Some start-of-sequence marker could trigger more efficient init.

+Plan: take snapshot of sensible state ending with ".\n" and use that as starting state.
+Plan: cache state in the end of seed text.

 While trying these different starting points I ran the training quite many times with different hyperparameters.
 Two times I even got the model to diverge when using RMSprop optimizer, Adam seemed to work quite well out of the box (as advertized by [Andrew Ng](https://www.coursera.org/learn/deep-neural-network) ).